chandasiskin/adventofcode/README.md

 &nbsp;

-I'll be posting general solutions to all (or atleast as many as I can) puzzles with explanations and comments.
+I'll be posting general solutions to all (or at least as many as I can) puzzles with explanations and comments.

 &nbsp;